bishal0922/LeetConnect/README.md

   - when verify button is clicked then the backend scrapes the bio and checks if the token is there
 - connect mongodb
   - create model for "User", updated with leetcode profile,
+  - (all done)

 day2:
-- provide snackbar for succesful leetcode integration
+- provide snackbar for succesful leetcode integration (future todo)
-- host express server on heroku
+- host express server on railway (done)
-- host react app on netlify
+- host react app on netlify (done)

 - improve the profile page,
 - add a feed page,